MicrosoftDocs/fabric-docs/docs/get-started/fabric-known-issues.md

 # Fabric known issues

-This page lists known issues for Fabric features.
+This page lists known issues for Fabric and Power BI features.
 Before submitting a Support request, review this list to see if the issue that you're experiencing is already known and being addressed.
 Known issues are also available as an [interactive embedded Power BI report](https://support.fabric.microsoft.com/known-issues/).

 For service level outages or degradation notifications, check [https://support.fabric.microsoft.com/](https://support.fabric.microsoft.com/).